Qubus0/DoABarrelRoll/README.md

 Hint: Only the world 'barrel' and 'roll' need to be in a comment ;)

 Download the code as zip, unzip it, add the plugin Directory to the addon directory in your Godot project and activate it in the editor settings.
-Let everyone see you're rollin'!
+Let everyone see you rollin'!